-This article describes how to install and configure the Dokan Auctions module.
-For using the features of this add on, see the Dokan Auction usage guide here.
+This documentation will show how to install & configure the Dokan Auctions module.
+For using the features of this add-on, see the Dokan Auction usage guide here.

 The next step is to configure the options.
 You can see and decide what to enable and what not.